Naja24/Lending-Club-Predictive-modelling-and-RL-agent/Final_report.md

     -   **Conclusion:** These are *proxy* metrics.
 They measure *predictive accuracy*, not *business outcome*.

 -   **Why "Estimated Policy Value" for the RL Agent?**
-    -   **Policy Value ($XXX.XX)** is the *direct business metric*.
+    -   **Policy Value ($962.9545)** is the *direct business metric*.
 It answers the question, "If we use this agent's approval policy, how much money (in dollars) will we make or lose on average for every loan application we process?"
     -   This metric moves beyond simple prediction.
 It represents the *expected financial return* of the learned decision-making policy.
 This is precisely what the business wants to maximize.
-The **$YYY.YY** improvement over the historical loss of -$1372.25 quantifies the business value of our new model.
+The **$2335.20** improvement over the historical loss of -$1372.25 quantifies the business value of our new model.

 ### 3.3.
 Comparing the Policies: The "Profit Optimizer" vs. The "Risk Avoider"